raviolli77/apple_watch_data_analysis/reports/int7x_writeup.md

 ##  0.0010  0.1180  0.2080  0.5017  0.3500 11.2990
 ```

-This gives us great insight into some summary statistics, but often visualizing the data can provide more insight.
+This gives us great insight into some summary statistics, but often visualizing the data can provide insight that can't be deduced from summary statistics.
 So we visualize the distribution utilizing a histogram.

 ```{r}
 ggplot(anon_data17,